verus-lang/paper-sosp24-artifact/site/guide.md

 The `linked-list-memory-reasoning.pdf` plot corresponds to Figure 6b, and `doubly-linked-list-memory-reasoning.pdf` confirms that the doubly linked list follows a similar pattern.

-The `error-times-1.pdf` and `error-times-2.pdf` plots corresponds to Figure 7.
+The `error-times-1.pdf` and `error-times-2.pdf` plots correspond to Figure 7.

 Then clean up the Why 3 sessions that are modified when replaying Creusot proofs, as follows.